 The Drop Shot

 One of the safest and most effective shot is low and down the middle.
-This makes for a difficult volley and also may create confusion as to which of the players will hit the volley.
+This is difficult to volley and also may create confusion to your opponents as to which of the two should play it.
 On a low shot opponents will have to volley up over the net, which will give you a good chance at another good shot.
 If the ball gets passed your opponents at the net, it will stay low after it hits the back wall, making it very hard to return.

-Playing the ball along the sides is risky and, unless you are a very advanced player, chances are your shot will end up in the side mesh.
+Playing the ball along the sides is risky and, unless you are a an advanced player, chances are your shot will end up in the side mesh.

 When you are defending from the back, and your opponent’s are at the net, try to play to your opponent’s backhand.
 The backhand volley is more difficult to put away.
 Try to get the player at the net to volley alternate sides.
 If you hit all your shots to his forehand, he will perfect this shot each time until he wins the point.

-Try a lob followed by a low shot to his feet and so on until you can get the ball over his reach, which may allow your team to transition between defense to offense.
+Try a lob followed by a low shot to the feet and so on until you can get the ball over his reach, which may allow your team to transition between defense to ofense.